VA-24/VA-24/README.md

 - 👋 Hi, I’m @VA-24
 - 👀 I’m interested in all things science
 - 🌱 I’m currently learning about physics and machine learning
-- 💞️ I’m collaborating with researches to model atmospheric data
 - 📫 You can reach me at va648314@gmail.com

 <!---